 The Engineer will determine flow lines of pipes under private driveways.

 When unstable foundation materials are encountered, the Engineer will have the option of directing the placement of a foundation seal of Class "A" concrete instead of an undercut.
-(This requires a pay item when used)

 ITEM 465 – Junction Boxes, Manholes, and Inlets:

 A 1’-6” concrete apron is required for the Precast Area Zone Drain.
-(Use when Area Zone Drain is used)

 When unstable foundation materials are encountered, the Engineer will have the option of directing the placement of a foundation seal of Class "A" concrete instead of an undercut.
-(This requires a pay item when used)

-ITEM 466 – Headwalls and Wingwalls:

-When unstable foundation materials are encountered, the Engineer will have the option of directing the placement of a foundation seal of Class "A" concrete instead of an undercut.
-(This requires a pay item when used)

-Provide precast safety end treatments with a toewall measuring at least 12 inches.
-Construct toewalls for cast-in-place safety end treatments as shown in the plans.

-Remove trees, bushes, and underbrush as directed.
-This work will be subsidiary to the pertinent bid items.

 ITEM 467 – Safety End Treatments:

 When unstable foundation materials are encountered, the Engineer will have the option of directing the placement of a foundation seal of Class "A" concrete instead of an undercut.
-(This requires a pay item when used)

 Provide precast safety end treatments with a toewall measuring at least 12 inches.
 Construct toewalls for cast-in-place safety end treatments as shown in the plans.